MicrosoftDocs/entra-docs/docs/external-id/customers/concept-native-auth.md

 Native authentication isn't a supported solution for:

-- Third-party or multitenant applications
+- Third-party or multitenant applications.
-- Microsoft first-party client applications
+- Microsoft first-party client applications.
-- B2B or B2E apps (Native authentication is available only for Microsoft Entra ID for customers applications.)
+- B2B or B2E apps.
+Native authentication is available only for Microsoft Entra ID for customers applications.

-## Capabilities that are out of scope
+## Out of scope capabilities
 <!--This section will be updated once I have the most up-to-date content from the PM.-->
 The following capabilities are out of scope:

-- Multifactor authentication during sign-in
+- Multifactor authentication during sign-in.
-- Conditional Access
+- Conditional Access.
 - Some of the [Custom authentication extensions (preview)](/entra/identity-platform/custom-extension-overview) events aren't triggered when Microsoft Entra ID doesn't  render the UI.
 For example, when using native authentication the following event won't trigger:
    - [Custom authentication extensions for attribute collection start and submit events](/entra/identity-platform/custom-extension-attribute-collection?tabs=start-continue%2Csubmit-continue).
 For applications that use native authentication, it's up to app developer to call the REST API directly from their applications.
    - [Brand your apps via custom authentication extensions](https://github.com/microsoft/entra-previews/blob/PP4/docs/Branding-per-app-via-custom-auth-extension.md).
 For applications that use native authentication, the developer of the app has full control on the UI.